 Welcome to a bonus episode of Painting the Psalms!

-I wanted to share a special episode of Painting the Psalms for those that haven’t seen this weekly video podcast yet.
+I wanted to share a special episode of Painting the Psalms for those that haven’t seen this weekly video subscription series.
 In this one, we’re talking about rest.
 Not the kind of rest that we get from taking a vacation or even a nap, but the kind of deep, soulful, spiritual rest you can only get when you spend time with God.

 Our focus this week is on Psalm 62:1: